All parents and carers have a legal responsibility to ensure that their children received a suitable education for their age and aptitude.

 If your child is ill, you can check the NHS website to help you decide if your child is too ill for school.

 If your child is absent, a parent/carer must contact school using ClassCharts before 8.30 am on each day of absence.

 If your child is going to be late to school, they need to have a note from their parent/carer explaining the reason why they are late.

-The student needs to sign in to school at the Attendance Office and then go straight to their lesson.
+On arrival, the student must sign in to school at the Attendance Office and then go straight to their lesson.

-If your child has an appointment during school time, they need to take a note from their parent/carer to their Year Office to receive a green slip.
+Where possible, please make appointments for your child outside of school hours.
+If your child has an appointment during school time, this should be recorded on ClassCharts and they must take a note from their parent/carer to their Year Office to receive a green slip.

-At the time they need to leave school, the student needs to hand the slip into Reception where they will receive a police signing out slip.
+At the time they need to leave school, the student must hand the slip into Main Reception, where they will receive a Police signing out slip.